sameerean/vagrant-quarkus-template/README.md

  	Answer the questions asked, your project will be created.

+ 5. Start up the newly generated App [from the project root that you just created]:
+ 	> cd <projectArtifactId>
+ 	> ./mvnw quarkus:dev

- 5. Open a browser window on your local PC, enter the following:
+ 6. Open a browser window on your local PC, enter the following:
  	> http://localhost:8180